 All households have their reasons.
 In some cases, getting kids up and out the door on time takes all the energy Mom or Dad can muster at that hour of the day.
 Perhaps others may have financial issues that make obtaining nutritious food a challenge.
 And there may be kids who, like many adults, just find it difficult to eat first thing in the morning.

 The Good News

 Many schools throughout the country participate in the USDA’s School Breakfast Program, a program modeled after the National School Lunch Program to provide nutritional breakfasts to students at participating schools.
-Participation climbs yearly - currently more than 87,000 schools and institutions offer school breakfast .Over 11.1 million children ate school breakfast everyday in Fiscal Year 2009.
-Of those, 9.1 million received their meals free or at a reduced‐price.
+Participation climbs yearly - currently almost 90,000 schools and institutions offer school breakfast .Over 12.5 million children ate school breakfast everyday in school year 2011-2012.
+Of those, 12.5 million received their meals free or at a reduced‐price.

 According to Melinda Johnson, registered dietitian and spokesperson for the Academy, “Participating schools must provide 1/4 of a child's daily need for protein, calcium, iron, vitamins A and C, and calories.”
 She also adds that while the types of food vary somewhat, because these specific nutritional guidelines must be met, children can expect a dairy choice such as milk or yogurt; juice or fruit; a grain-or whole grain-based product such as cereal, toast, or waffles; and sometimes hot options like eggs.

 Schools that provide breakfast in the classroom to all students have shown decreases in tardiness and suspensions as well as improved student behavior and attentiveness.